samlempp/NodeMongoOpenshiftBackend/readme.md

 mongodb-1-XXXXX          1/1       Running      0          12h
 my-node-app-10-build     0/1       Completed    0          10h
 ```
-Grab the pod name from the output.
+Grab the mongodb pod name from the output.
 From here you can remote sh using the following command
 ```
 oc rsh mongodb-1-XXXXX
 ```
-To connect to mongodb via local host setup port forward, this will allow you to send traffic to mongodb
+To connect to mongodb via local host setup port forwarding, this will allow you to send traffic to mongodb
 over localhost:34000.
 You can also replace the ip in the database config with localhost:34000 to test
 connections locally
 ```
 oc port-forward mongodb-1-XXXXX 34000:27017
 ```
-4. Enable SSL, ssl can be enabled in Adminstrator view by going to Networking, Routes, name of your node application, and adding this tls argument to your YAML configuration under the spec section
+4. Enable SSL, ssl can be enabled in Administrator view by going to Networking, Routes, name of your node application, and adding this tls argument to your YAML configuration under the spec section
 ```
 tls:
     termination: edge